 I know what all those crazy looking blades do that have been in the back of my cabinet since I opened the box nearly 5 years ago, all while making some delicious family meals!
 Pure kitchen magic!!

-2. Fit the mini food processor with the s blade.
+- Fit the food processor with the s blade.
 Add 1/2 cup of oats, and process to the texture of coarse flour.